awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 ### One\-time creation of IAM Role<a name="launch-wizard-iam-role"></a>

-On the **Choose Application** page of Launch Wizard, under **Permissions**, Launch Wizard displays the IAM role required for the Amazon EC2 service to access other AWS services on your behalf\.
+On the **Choose Application** page of Launch Wizard, under **Permissions**, Launch Wizard displays the IAM role required for the Amazon EC2 instances that have been created by Launch Wizard to access other AWS services on your behalf\.
 When you select **Next**, Launch Wizard attempts to discover the IAM role in your account\.
 If the role exists, the role is attached to the instance profile for the EC2 instances that Launch Wizard will launch into your account\.
 If the role does not exist, Launch Wizard attempts to create the role with the same name, `AmazonEC2RoleForLaunchWizard`\.
 This role is comprised of two IAM managed policies: `AmazonSSMManagedInstanceCore` and `AmazonEC2RolePolicyForLaunchWizard`\.
 After the role is created, the IAM Administrator can delegate the application deployment process to another IAM user who, in turn, must have the Launch Wizard IAM managed policy described in the following section\.

 ### IAM user setup<a name="launch-wizard-iam-user-setup"></a>